 - Pre-clean dirty surfaces.
 If surfaces are dirty, they should be cleaned using a detergent or soap and water prior to disinfection.

-- Disinfect with alcohol.
-For disinfection, alcohol solutions with at least 70% alcohol and most common EPA-registered household disinfectants should be effective.
-A list of products with EPA-approved emerging viral pathogens claims, maintained by the American Chemistry Council Center for Biocide Chemistries, is available on their website.
+- Disinfect.
+For disinfection, refer to this list of EPA-registered household disinfectants.
+Alcohol solutions with at least 70% alcohol are also acceptable.
 Always follow the manufacturer’s instructions for all cleaning and disinfection products (e.g., concentration, application method, and contact time, etc.).

 - Remove visible contamination.
 For soft (porous) surfaces, such as carpeted floor, rugs, and drapes, remove visible contamination, if present, and clean with appropriate cleaners indicated for use on these surfaces.
 After cleaning, launder items as appropriate in accordance with the manufacturer’s instructions.
 If possible, launder items using the warmest appropriate water setting for the items and dry items completely, or use products with the EPA-approved emerging viral pathogens claims (see list) that are suitable for porous surfaces.